AlexStormwood/Work-Lists/README.md

 ## Exhibitions

+Events where I showed people something such as a VR experience or STEM tech kit.

+* Western Sydney Careers Expo (AIT) - 27th June to 30th June 2019

+* HSC & Careers Expo 2019 (AIT) - 30th May to 2nd June 2019

 * Play Fare at 107 Projects (BigfootDS) - 2nd March 2019

 * Supanova Sydney 2019 (BigfootDS) - 21st June to 23rd June 2019